caramba-uu/PFAS_and_OH-PCBs_in_MS/README.md

-# PFAS_and_OH-PCBs_in_MS
+# Associations of PFAS and OH-PCBs with Risk of Multiple Sclerosis Onset and Disability Worsening
-PFAS and OH-PCBs association with risk of multiple sclerosis onset and risk of confirmed disability worsening
+In this paper we explore PFAS and OH-PCBs association with risk of multiple sclerosis onset as well as their association with confirmed disability worsening.